 - shared values: connections are built on common meanings

 If you would like to examine how your life interfaces with these principles, please contact me.
 BTW, imagine how much psychological pain would be eliminated and how much pleasure would increase if adolescent sexual education raised conscientiousness about these intra-personal and interpersonal factors.

 I’ve concluded another semester of graduate teaching–so it’s time to focus on my own continuing education!
 I’m in 4 day intensive training next week.
-This program, titled “Out of Control Sexual Behavior,” is part of my ongoing sex therapy certification.
+This program surrounds the treatment of “Out of Control Sexual Behavior.”

 If you have a history of suicidal thoughts or know someone who died by suicide, you may want to look into a new research project called Our Data Helps by Qntfy.
 You can donate social media data (from online activity) and/or fitness & sensory data (from wearable devices) to help researchers learn more about why suicides happen and how they can be prevented.
 The project will analyse the language, physical data, and media patterns of people who sign up to help the project.